+The problem of the ‘missing heritability’ refers to the observation that genetic effects discovered by GWAS do not sum to the estimate of the heritability of the trait.
 The metric of missing heritability emerges from two variables: the tally of genetic effects uncovered and the estimate of the trait's h2.
 In each case epistasis may have a subtle part to play.
-Firstly, some theoretical studies postulate that if, for some interacting loci, the epistatic variance is large compared to the additive variance, searching for epistatic effects might be one way to uncover loci with additive variance with more power than searching for the additive effects directly.122 Such instances might arise if the trait has a large mutational target size and is under direct selection.100 This scenario does not posit that epistatic variance contributes to additive variance, rather, searching for epistasis may lead to the identification of variants either rare or small additive effects that would otherwise go undetected in a standard GWAS.
-Some empirical evidence exists to support this hypothesis,20,22 however it is unlikely to be a widespread phenomenon123 and theory shows that even in complex multi-locus epistatic patterns, marginal additive effects are necessary to produce measurable additive variance for a trait.124125
+Firstly, some theoretical studies postulate that if, for some interacting loci, the epistatic variance is large compared to the additive variance, searching for epistatic effects might be one way to uncover loci with additive variance with more power than searching for the additive effects directly.122 Such instances might arise if the trait has a large mutational target size and is under direct selection.100 This scenario does not posit that epistatic variance contributes to additive variance, rather, searching for epistasis may lead to the identification of variants that are either rare or have small additive effects that would otherwise go undetected in a standard GWAS.
+Some empirical evidence exists to support this hypothesis,20,22 however it is unlikely to be a widespread phenomenon.123 Theory shows that even in complex multi-locus epistatic patterns, marginal additive effects are necessary to produce measurable additive variance for a trait when allele frequencies are intermediate124, and under a neutral model where allele frequencies are widely dispersed most higher order epistatic effects will appear additive.125

-Secondly, because the direct estimation of non-additive genetic variation is almost always intractable, its contribution to the resemblance between relatives is unknown.1 Thus, it is possible that under certain experimental designs heritability estimates are inflated through contamination from non-additive variation.126 To what extent is this realistically a problem and how reliably can it be measured?
+A second issue is that direct estimation of non-additive genetic variation is almost always intractable.
+This problem arises because in pedigree based studies non-additive genetic components are confounded with other components such as maternal effects, and in population based studies coefficients of kinship for non-additive effects have very small variance leading to low power to make any useful estimation without extremely large sample sizes.
+Consequently its contribution to the resemblance between relatives is unknown.1 Thus it is possible that under certain experimental designs heritability estimates are inflated through contamination from non-additive variation.126 To what extent is this realistically a problem and how reliably can it be measured?
 A recent theoretical study gained much attention after demonstrating that redundancy amongst biological pathways could create an illusion of additive genetic variance in twin studies24 (provided that large common environmental effects were present127).
 Indeed it is a known issue in such study designs that, although it is not the most parsimonious model, a combination of non-additive variation and common environmental variation can lead to a significant additive parameter.128

 To overcome this problem one can attempt to use family-based studies to estimate additive effects directly by contrasting results from different types of relatives.
 For example, full siblings will share 0.5 additive variance and 0.25 dominance variance, while parent-offspring will share 0.5 additive and 0 dominance variance.
-If the correlation between degree of shared additive variation and phenotypic similarity is high across all types of relatives then this would be strong evidence for heritability estimates being uncontaminated by non-additive variance.
+If the correlation between the degree of shared additive variation and the phenotypic similarity is high across all types of relatives then this would be strong evidence for heritability estimates being uncontaminated by non-additive variance.
 Height shows consistent estimates of heritability between twin studies and family studies,129 but h2 estimates for BMI are much higher from twin studies than from family studies,130 suggesting that height is probably mostly influenced by additive effects but there is the potential for non-additive effects to play an important role in BMI.

-Box : Genetic prediction
+Box 2: Genetic prediction